-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 The term “air pollution” usually makes you think of the air outdoors.
 Actually, indoor air quality can be just as poor as outdoor air.
 It makes sense.
 Individuals are spending more time indoors and our houses are becoming more energy-efficient, which means they are air tight and capturing contaminants inside.
 You should to know what’s negatively influencing your indoor air quality to help make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be tricky.
 Lots of humidity can assist with the growth of mold, mildew and bacteria.
 Lower amounts of humidity can hurt your mucous membranes and increase the probability of contracting a cold or flu and heighten other respiratory problems.
 Plus, any furniture and woodwork can be impaired by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most frequent indoor allergen is dust mites.
 In fact, their droppings are one of the most common causes of asthma and allergy symptoms.
 Seeing that dust mites are attracted to pillows and bedding, your bedroom is a retreat for allergens.
 Another big culprit is pet dander.
 So, if your pets are in your bedroom, even more allergens are building up.
 You can decrease the number of allergens in your bedroom by washing your bedding frequently and using a vacuum with a HEPA filter.
 You can take getting rid of allergens to a new level with a whole-home air filtration system.
 A professional from Mitchell Heating can explain all your options and help you find the perfect system for your needs.
 3. Household Chemicals and Odors While people may think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—from the chemicals they consist of.
 This holds true for other household cleaners.
 Plus, these dangers create greater threat to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your living space should support your health, not damage it.
 We want to offer our expertise to ensure you have the best indoor air quality possible.
-To schedule an in-home air assessment or inquire about indoor air quality, call us at 719-596-6677.
-If it’s simpler for you, you can also schedule your appointment with us online.
+To schedule an in-home air assessment or inquire about indoor air quality, call us at 719-422-4236.